JoeLogavina/METENZI-B2B/replit.md

 This is a full-stack B2B software license management platform built with React, Express, and PostgreSQL.
 The application provides enterprise customers with a streamlined interface to browse, purchase, and manage software licenses, while offering administrators comprehensive tools for inventory and user management.
 The system now uses custom username/password authentication and displays all prices in EUR currency.

 ## Recent Changes (January 2025)
-- **CRITICAL RLS SECURITY ISSUE RESOLVED** (January 28, 2025):
+- **RLS SYSTEM COMPLETELY REMOVED** (January 28, 2025):
-  - **ROOT CAUSE IDENTIFIED**: Row-Level Security (RLS) policies were completely non-functional due to Neon serverless connection pooling clearing session variables between requests
+  - **ROOT CAUSE CONFIRMED**: Row-Level Security (RLS) policies were completely non-functional due to Neon serverless connection pooling clearing session variables between requests
-  - **DATABASE-LEVEL RLS DISABLED**: Disabled unreliable RLS policies that gave false sense of security while actually allowing cross-tenant data access
+  - **COMPLETE DATABASE CLEANUP**: Removed all RLS policies, functions, and session management code from database
+  - **CODE CLEANUP COMPLETED**: Deleted TenantContextService, RLS middleware files, and all related imports
-  - **APPLICATION-LEVEL SECURITY IMPLEMENTED**: Enhanced application-level tenant filtering in storage services, license key services, and controllers
+  - **APPLICATION-LEVEL SECURITY ONLY**: System now uses 100% application-level tenant filtering with explicit WHERE clauses in all queries
-  - **TENANT ISOLATION VERIFIED**: EUR users see only EUR data (856 keys), KM users see only KM data (3 keys), admin users see all data (859 keys)
+  - **TENANT ISOLATION VERIFIED**: EUR users see only EUR data, KM users see only KM data, admin users see all data through service layer filtering
-  - **SERVICE LAYER SECURITY**: All license key operations now include mandatory tenant filtering with role-based overrides for admins
+  - **SERVICE LAYER SECURITY**: All database operations include mandatory tenant filtering with role-based overrides for admins
-  - **MIDDLEWARE ARCHITECTURE**: Created RLS context middleware framework for future database-level security when using persistent connections
+  - **PRODUCTION ARCHITECTURE**: Clean, reliable tenant isolation without any dependency on database session variables or connection state
   - **SECURITY AUDIT COMPLETE**: Comprehensive testing confirms bulletproof tenant isolation at application level with zero cross-tenant contamination
-  - **PRODUCTION READY**: Application-level security provides reliable tenant isolation without dependency on unreliable database session variables
 - **ENTERPRISE ORDER ISOLATION SUCCESSFULLY COMPLETED** (January 28, 2025):
   - **BULLETPROOF TENANT SEPARATION ACHIEVED**: Orders now display complete tenant isolation - EUR users see only EUR orders, KM users see only KM orders
   - **CRITICAL CACHE CONTAMINATION ISSUE FIXED**: Identified and resolved cross-tenant cache contamination that was causing KM panel to show EUR orders